MStarmans91/WORCDatabase/README.md

 Documentation for these functions can be found in the docstrings of the functions.

+## Usage: compare results to WORC algorithm
+In the files in "crossvalidationsplits" folder, you will find the 100x random-split train-test cross-validation setup used in the experiments of the original WORC paper mentioned above.
+If you want to compare performance of another method with WORC, we strongly recommend to use the cross-validation splits from these files so you have the exact same evaluation setup.

 ## Usage: experiment reproduction
 To reproduce the eight default experiments presented in the WORC paper,